Prepare for your MBA interviews with mock sessions and personalized communications training. Learn More.

 Drawing from Menlo Coaching’s extensive client database of first-hand interview reports, this section offers the most up-to-date information on Northwestern Kellogg’s interview process.

 Kellogg’s MBA interviews are typically conducted by alumni or by admissions officers, depending on the location of the interview.
-Due to the coronavirus, however, interviews for the 2022-2023 app cycle are entirely virtual, so Kellogg alumni represent the majority of recent interviewers.
+Due to the coronavirus, however, interviews for the most recent application cycle were entirely virtual, so Kellogg alumni represent the majority of recent interviewers.

-In terms of the alumni interviewer’s graduation years, data from the 2022-2023 application cycle shows a wide range, with interviewers from the class of 2022 (yes, students about to graduate!) to the class of 1991.
+In terms of the alumni interviewer’s graduation years, data from the previous application cycle shows a wide range, with interviewers being conducted by graduates from the class of 1991 to the upcoming graduating class (yes, students about to graduate!).

 As alumni, Kellogg’s interviewers have a personal history with the program, and thus are able to share their own thoughts and experiences on receiving an MBA from Kellogg.
 For example, in one recent Kellogg interview, a client reported that the interviewer spent the first 40 minutes (the typical duration of the formal conversation) asking questions, while the remainder was spent talking about the interviewer’s own experiences in the program.